lingfeiwu/lingfeiwu.github.io/blog/README.md

 My blog
 ==
-This template is copied from my friend Frank [Frank's github](http://chengjun.github.io/).
-His help in setting up this version is greatly appreciated.
-The following notes are also copied from his blog.
+This template is copied from [Frank's github](http://chenjun.github.io).
+I appreciate his help in setting up my own version of github blog.
+The following notes are also copied from him.

-## Setting up Headers
+##  Set up the Headers
+However, to use it, you have to set the headers of markdown formally.
+When you write the md file, you have to define the headers.
+When you mark the categories and tags, do forget to put a blank space between  "-" and your categories or tags.
+For example: https://raw.github.com/chengjun/cn/gh-pages/_posts/2013-09-07-part-of-speech-analysis-with-opennlp.markdown

         ---
         layout: post